Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2023

 REQUIRED READING MATERIALS and Equipment:

 1. Albrecht Classen, ed., Eroticism and Love in the Middle Ages.
 9th ed.
 (Mason, OH: Cengage, 2016).
-(ISBN 9781285924465).
+(ISBN 9780357154144).
 We will only use the 9th ed., so do not buy any outdated copies of earlier editions online or elsewhere.
 You can buy this book only directly from the publisher, Cengage.
+It's an ebook from now on.
+Go to D2L and purchase it through there (under Content, left-hand navigation bar).

 2. Erotic Tales of Medieval Germany.
 Selected and trans. by Albrecht Classen.
 2nd ed. only!
 (2007; Tempe: Arizona Center for Medieval and Renaissance Studies, 2009) - this is available from the University bookstore.

 Attendance: Nobody wants to police you and treat you as a child, but you all expect the instructor/s to be in class, and the instructor/s consequently expect/s you to be in class as well every time we meet.
 Sometimes there are valid extenuating circumstances, but unexcused and excessive absence on your part will endanger your grade in this class.
-In order to check on your attendance, we'll use the Top Hat system, the license for which you must purchase; see below.
+In order to check on your attendance, we'll use the Top Hat system every time class meets, the license for which you must purchase; see below.

 The UA’s policy concerning Class Attendance, Participation, and Administrative Drops is available at: http://catalog.arizona.edu/policy/class-attendance-participation-and-administrative-drop